 After experiencing an unsuccessful three-day long induction resulting in a cesarean followed by hemorrhaging and blood transfusions to save her life, an extended hospital stay with a baby in the NICU for days, Lily is now pregnant again.
 She hopes to have a VBAC (vaginal birth after cesarean).
-She has done her research, chosen a hospital with a low cesarean rate, a supportive OB practice, and an experienced doula.
+With that goal in mind, she has done her research and chosen a hospital with a low cesarean rate.
+She has also found a supportive OBGYN practice, and an experienced doula.

 With her doula by her side, she does everything in her power to facilitate a successful vaginal birth after cesarean.

-She addresses her previous experience in a Birth Story Healing session, receives regular chiropractic care, and stays in close communication with her doula for emotional and informational support.
+Next she addresses her previous experience with a Birth Story Healing session.
+She receives regular chiropractic care, and stays in close communication with her doula for emotional and informational support.
 She is feeling confident.

 Her due date comes and goes.
-She is told she will have until 41 weeks and 6 days gestation before her care provider will recommend an induction.
+At this time, she is told she will have until 41 weeks and 6 days before her care provider will recommend an induction.
 She would desperately like to avoid an induction this time.

 Finally her patience and determination pays off.
 Contractions start in the early morning on week 41, day five.
 Just in time.
 After coping on her own for some time she requests her doula to join her to provide support.
 Her doula arrives and notices that Lily is nearing transition.
 They decide to head to the hospital.